40tude/py-flashcards/md_buffer/md_buffer_done/04_fs_big_data.md

 Question : BIG-DATA - Introduction to PySpark - What is the purpose of lazy evaluation in Spark?
 Answer  : Spark executes all applied transformations when an action is called

-Question : BIG-DATA - Introduction to PySpark - Which action is used to retrieve the first few elements of an RDD?
+Question : BIG-DATA - Introduction to PySpark - Which action is used to retrieve the first few elements of an RDD (Resilient Distributed Dataset) ?
 Answer  :

 ``.take(num)``